USE CASE · INSURANCE FRONT-LINE

 Unlicensed customer-service work only — inbound triage, document chasing, renewal reminders, certificate requests, endorsement intake.
 No quoting, no binding, no claims-handling.
 The compliance boundary is a hard line.

-For Hispanic-owned independent insurance agencies in Florida and Texas running AMS360, Applied Epic, EZLynx, HawkSoft, or NowCerts.
-Spanish-language inbound new business and existing-policy service is structurally underserved across the category — most agencies route Spanish calls to voicemail, an English-only callback the next morning, or a generic answering service that doesn’t know the AMS.
-The Assistiq operator answers in Spanish, handles the in-scope work directly, and routes everything licensed-adjacent to your supervising agent same-business-day.
+A virtual assistant for an insurance agency only works if it respects the licensing line, so we lead with it.
+This page is for Hispanic-owned independent agencies in Florida and Texas running AMS360, Applied Epic, EZLynx, HawkSoft, or NowCerts.
+Spanish-language inbound new business and existing-policy service is structurally underserved across the category.
+Most agencies route Spanish calls to voicemail, an English-only callback the next morning, or a generic answering service that doesn’t know the AMS.
+The Assistiq operator answers in Spanish, handles the in-scope CSR work directly in your agency-management system, and routes everything licensed-adjacent to your supervising agent same-business-day.

 FOR: HISPANIC-OWNED INDEPENDENT P&C AGENCIES · FL + TX

-Six workflows the operator runs every business day.
+Six workflows your insurance virtual assistant runs every business day.

 Front-line CSR work, executed bilingually, documented in your AMS.
 Each workflow is bounded to non-licensed activity — anything that crosses the state-licensing line routes to your supervising agent.